 In the winter of 1966–67, Michael Tissera brought a Ceylon team to Pakistan on a tour that included three representative matches.
-As a team from Ceylon was making a tour of this country after a lapse of 17 years many new faces could be seen all over the grounds wherever the Ceylonese took the field.
+As a team from Ceylon was making a tour of this country after a lapse of 17 years, many new faces could be seen all over the grounds wherever the Ceylonese took the field.
 So, he should be one of the people to watch out for during the coming World Cup.

-So, it’s a great chance for Heyn, whose natural belligerence and attacking approach to cricket, to suit the needs and designs of one-day top-class cricket.
+So, it’s a great chance for Heyn, whose natural belligerence and attacking approach to cricket suit the needs and designs of one-day top-class cricket.
 Heyn at his best is a dashing left-handed batsman who relishes playing his strokes, especially after one or two wickets have fallen; he can operate with the new ball, sometimes quite effectively, sending down right-arm seam stuff, and as a fielder, his abilities are already quite well-known.

 He did not score any century on the eight-match trip but was greatly consistent, and his knock of 70 against Pakistan at Lahore was a scintillating treat to watch.
-His batting has gone from one position of strength to another and just two winters ago, he slashed his highest score in Sri Lanka’s club cricket with 133 for the Nondescript against a strong Nomads C.C. attack.
-He is usually quite a soft-spoken and dignified personality.
+His batting has gone from one position of strength to another, and just two winters ago, he slashed his highest score in Sri Lanka’s club cricket with 133 for the Nondescript against a strong Nomads C.C. attack.
+David Heyn usually has quite a soft-spoken and dignified personality.

-Overall, David Heyn played 50 first-class matches and scored 2,625 runs at an average of 35.95 with a top score of 136 including 4 hundred, 15 fifties, 26 catches, 18 wickets @ 35.61 with the best bowling of 4 for 52.
-In 8 List-A matches, he scored 182 runs @ 26.00 with the best of 62* including one fifty and 3 catches.
+Overall, David Heyn played 50 first-class matches and scored 2,625 runs at an average of 35.95 with a top score of 136, including 4 hundred, 15 fifties, 26 catches, and 18 wickets at 35.61, with the best bowling of 4 for 52.
+In 8 List-A matches, he scored 182 runs at 26.00 with the best of 62*, including one fifty and three catches.